joelgardner/todo-saas/blog/blog-part1-frontend.md

 #### Now the fun begins

 Let's build our React app.
-Let's add a `js` folder that will hold all our application's javascript code.
+Add a `js` folder that will hold all our application's javascript code.
 Inside of it, create `init.js`, which will bootstrap our application using [react-router](https://github.com/reactjs/react-router).

 ```bash
 mkdir -p client/src/assets/js